We’ve been married for almost 23 years and have 5 children.

 This is why we must remind them to stay safe behind the wheel.

 According to AT&T research, 57% of people are more likely to stop driving distracted if a friend or passenger pressures them to1.
-That means half of people are just waiting for someone to tell them to stop!
+That means half of

 Whether you’re in the car with your spouse, best friend, parent, child or friend, you DO have the power to encourage safe driving habits.
 That’s why we’re partnering with AT&T during April, Distracted Driving Awareness Month, to encourage everyone to #TagYourHalf on social media.